19 Richmond Rd

 |Face to face counselling:||Yes|

-Exeter: Tuesday day and evening Exmouth: Monday, Wednesday, Thursday, day and evening I AM ON LEAVE UNTIL 23RD OF AUGUST AND WILL NOT BE ABLE TO RESPOND TO EMAILS UNTIL I RETURN.
+Exeter: Tuesday day and evening Exmouth: Monday, Wednesday, Thursday, day and evening CURRENTLY I DO NOT HAVE AVAILABILITY FOR NEW CLIENTS.

 Types of client